St. Louis’s first Black female mayor hopes to overhaul policing. It’s ‘not going to be easy.’

 Jones ran for mayor in 2017 but narrowly lost to Lyda Krewson, who won with 32 percent of the vote, in the crowded Democratic primary.
 Leading up to the election, Jones and others had called for the four Black men running to step aside to avoid splitting the vote, but no one did.
 Jones told The Washington Post in 2017 that patriarchy and sexism contributed to her loss.
 A St. Louis Post-Dispatch editorial also suggested she needed “a dose of humility.”

-Unofficial results of last week’s election show that Jones won about 52 percent of the vote against Alderwoman Cara Spencer under a newly enacted approval voting system, which allowed voters to choose as many candidates as they wanted in the primaries and for people to run on a nonpartisan basis.
+Unofficial results of last week’s election show Jones won about 52 percent of the vote against Alderwoman Cara Spencer under a newly enacted approval voting system, which allowed voters to choose as many candidates as they wanted in the primaries and for people to run on a nonpartisan basis.
 The top two vote-getters, in this case Jones and Spencer, competed against each other in the April 6 runoff.

 The change “made a huge difference,” Jones said.
 “It took out the possibility of vote splitting.”

-Jones gets sworn in on April 20.
+Jones will be sworn in on April 20.

 “I’m excited to work as hard as I can to bring change to the city that I love,” Jones said.